google/flatbuffers/examples/go-echo/README.md

 # Go Echo Example

-A simple example demonstrating how to send a flatbuffers over the network in Go.
+A simple example demonstrating how to send flatbuffers over the network in Go.

 ## Generate flatbuffer code